 \subsection{Copper}

-We next investigate copper in an face-centered cubic lattice using an experimental lattice parameter of \SI{3.614}{\angstrom} \cite{rutt_reversible_2006}.
-For the self-consistent calculation we use a \kmt{16} $bk$-mesh, while for the virtual states and localization we use a \kmt{10} $\bk$-mesh.
-Since the unoccupied bands of copper are very steep, and energy localization restricts mixing bands far apart in energy, we do not require many bands above the Fermi level.
-Noting that there are 9.5 electrons per spin channel, we use 23 bands and disentangle to 17 bands with a frozen disentanglement window of \SI{40}{\electronvolt}, well above the Fermi energy (\SI{17.04}{\electronvolt}).
+We next investigate copper in a face-centered cubic lattice, with the experimental lattice parameter $a = \SI{3.614}{\angstrom}$ \cite{rutt2006}.
+For the self-consistent calculation, we use a \kmt{16} $\bk$-mesh; for the virtual states and localization, we use \kmt{10} $\bk$-points.
+Since the unoccupied bands of copper are very steep and energy localization restricts the mixing of bands far apart in energy, we do not require many bands above the Fermi level.
+Noting that there are 9.5 electrons per spin channel, we disentangle 23 bands to 17 Wannier functions, with frozen disentanglement required below \SI{40}{\electronvolt}, well above the Fermi energy (\SI{17.04}{\electronvolt}).
 This results in a set of disentangled bands that only differs from the parent DFA at the top of the energy window.
-Using the $\gamma = 0.47714$, we find that the fully occupied orbitals self-organize into pure $s$, $p$, and $d$-type DLWFs (see Fig. \ref{fig:cu.isos}).
+When $\gamma = 0.47714$, the fully occupied orbitals self-organize into pure $s$, $p$, and $d$-type DLWFs (see Fig.~\ref{fig:cu.isos}).
 The partially occupied DLWF associated with the frontier band has $d$-type character, but is delocalized across multiple atoms.
 Information on individual DLWFs is provided in the Supplemental Material.